 Boolean and X-Ray Search

 Boolean search strings let you combine keywords with operators (AND, OR, NOT) to filter results on LinkedIn, Google, and other platforms.
-X-ray search takes it further - using Google's site: operator to search within LinkedIn, GitHub, or any other platform without needing a paid account on that site.
-For a full breakdown of operators and ready-to-use templates, see our Boolean search cheat sheet for recruiters.
+X-ray search takes it further - using Google’s site: operator to search within LinkedIn, GitHub, or any other platform without needing a paid account on that site.
+Boolean operators and ready-to-use templates are covered in our recruiter-focused Boolean search guide.

 GitHub and Stack Overflow